 ParkScan was developed in 2003 by the Neighborhood Parks Council (NPC), a San Francisco park advocacy group, to track maintenance conditions in San Francisco parks and playgrounds.

 Portland Parks & Recreation is the first parks department to partner with NPC to create a ParkScan website of its own.
 Funded by a grant from the Alfred P. Sloan Foundation, ParkScan Portland launched in approximately 40 East Portland parks in Fall 2008.
-In Spring 2009, ParkScan Portland expanded to more than 150 parks across the city.
+In Spring 2009, ParkScan Portland expanded to parks across the city.